ovh/docs/pages/bare_metal_cloud/dedicated_servers/veeam-enterprise-server-backup-windows-agent/guide.es-us.md

 ---
 title: Backing Up a Bare Metal Windows Server Using Veeam Agent for Windows (EN)
-excerpt: Learn how to configure the Veeam Agent for Microsoft Windows to back up your Bare Metal Windows server.
+excerpt: Learn how to configure the Veeam Agent for Microsoft Windows to back up your Bare Metal Windows server
 updated: 2024-04-05
 ---